fa7ad/fa7ad.github.io/data/posts/03_fp-higher-order-functions.md

 }
 ```

-With this filter there's a bunch of different things happening, but keep in mind that for an ordinary array, its functionally the same as calling Array.protorype.filter.
+With this filter there's a bunch of different things happening, but keep in mind that for an ordinary array, it's functionally the same as calling Array.prototype.filter.

-Lets try to break it down,
+Let's try to break it down,

 **Arguments:** this function takes two arguments, `predicate` and `filterable`.
 As the name might imply, `predicate` is our predicate (a function that takes a value and returns either `true` or `false`).
 The argument `filterable` is your data structure (array, object, etc.).